antonfirsov/docs/2022/11-Nov/dotnet-7-ga/dotnet-7-ga.md

 ### Microsoft Orleans

 Microsoft Orleans 7.0 will offer a simpler programming model with "plain old CLR object" (POCO) Grains, deliver up to 150% better performance than 3.x, and introduce new serialization and immutability improvements.
 ASP.NET Core developers can add distributed state with simplicity using Orleans, and be confident their applications will scale horizontally without adding complexity.
-We’ll continue to invest in bringing Orleans features closer to the ASP.NET stack to ensure your web and API applications are ready for cloud scale, distributed hos                                                                                                                 ting scenarios, or even multi-cloud deployments.
+We’ll continue to invest in bringing Orleans features closer to the ASP.NET stack to ensure your web and API applications are ready for cloud scale, distributed hosting scenarios, or even multi-cloud deployments.
 With support for most popular storage mechanisms and databases and the ability to run anywhere ASP.NET Core can run, Orleans is a great choice to enable your .NET apps with cloud native, distributed capabilities without needing to learn a new framework or toolset.
 [Learn more about Orleans 7](https://aka.ms/orleans-7-whats-new).

 ### Observability